Graphon Signal Processing: Graphs and Graphons

 A graphon is a bounded symmetric measurable function

-which represents a graph with an uncountable number of nodes \blue{\cite[Chapter 7]{lovasz2012large}},\cite{wolfe2013nonparametric}.
-By construction, graphons can also be interpreted as \blue{probability models for the edges of a random graph}.
-Associating sample points $u_i \in [0,1]$ to nodes $i \in \{1,2,\ldots,n\}$, we can use them to sample $n$-node graphs $\bbG_n$ where the edges are defined either by assigning edge weight $\bbW(u_i,u_j)$ to $(i,j)$ or by connecting $i$ and $j$ with probability
+which represents a graph with an uncountable number of nodes \cite[Chapter 7]{lovasz2012large},\cite{wolfe2013nonparametric}.
+By construction, graphons can also be interpreted as \blue{generative models for the edges of weighted or stochastic graphs}.
+Namely, by associating sample points $u_i \in [0,1]$ to nodes $i \in \{1,2,\ldots,n\}$, we can construct $n$-node graphs $\bbG_n$ where the edges are defined either by assigning edge weight $\bbW(u_i,u_j)$ to $(i,j)$ or by connecting $i$ and $j$ with probability

 In the latter case, the $\bbG_n$ are unweighted.
-If, additionally, the $u_i$ are sampled independently and uniformly at random, these graphs are called \textit{$\bbW$-random graphs}.
-Three examples of graphons and $\bbW$-random graphs sampled from them are shown in Fig. \ref{fig:graphon_examples}.
-The one in Fig. \ref{sbm1} is a stochastic block model (SBM) graphon with two balanced communities where the intra-community probability is $0.8$ and the inter-community probability is $0.2$.
+If, additionally, the $u_i$ are sampled independently and uniformly at random, these stochastic graphs are called \textit{$\bbW$-random graphs}.
+Three examples of graphons and of $\bbW$-random graphs sampled from them are shown in Fig. \ref{fig:graphon_examples}.
+The one in Fig. \ref{sbm1} is a stochastic block model (SBM) graphon with two balanced communities where the intra-community edge probability is $0.8$ and the inter-community edge probability is $0.2$.
 The one in Fig. \ref{sbm2} is also a SBM graphon with the same inter- and intra-community probabilities, but with unbalanced communities.
-The one in Fig. \ref{exp} is an exponential graphon, which generates graphs where nodes are connected if their labels $u_i$ and $u_j$ are close.
+The one in Fig. \ref{exp} is an exponential graphon, which can be used to generate graphs where nodes are connected if their labels $u_i$ and $u_j$ are close.